Sonnet 83

-For love can turn to hate and hearts to stone;
+For love can turn to hate, and hearts to stone;

 The best perceived may yet become the worst;

-The surest victory kneel to defeat;
+The surest victory fall to rank defeat;

 The staunchest friendship may, with time, be cursed;

-Great fortunes razed to poverty complete.
+Great fortunes razed to dismal and ruin complete.

 Thus with bright light comes sable shadows deep;

-As golden sunshine will succumb to rain;
+Even golden sunshine yields to rain;

 Into the roses’ heart, vile insects creep;